Jaime-Huynh0901/Good-README-generator/README.md

 ## Usage:

-1. cd to the directory of the application folder. *run `node index.js`
+1. cd to the directory of the application folder.
+2. run `node index.js`
-2. Enter the prompted question(command line).
+3. Enter the prompted question(command line).
+    - Installation, Usage and Test question: It will open your text editor for you to enter the anwser (long anwser).

 ## License: